-Our class relies completely on CalCentral for enrollment purposes.
+Our class relies on CalCentral for enrollment purposes.
 To add the course, check to see which sections have space and then access CalCentral.
 If you are already on the waiting list but want to change your section choice, access CalCentral and look under "options."

-See Econ 1 Head GSI Adam Smith or GSI Coordinator Katarina Jensen (548 Evans, HeadGSI@econ.berkeley.edu), or an Econ Undergrad Advisor (539 Evans, ugrad@econ.berkeley.edu) for help.
+For all enrollment questions and concerns, please contact the GSI Coordinator Preston Mui (548 Evans, HeadGSI@econ.berkeley.edu).